-Spyros Kalams, MD is the Principal Investigator of the Vanderbilt HIV Vaccine Trials Unit, and is interested in evaluating the immune responses generated by HIV vaccine candidates in HIV seronegative subjects.
-As part of the AIDS Clinical Trials Group he is also interested in evaluating ways to augment HIV-specific immunity through therapeutic immunization of subjects infected with HIV.
+Spyros Kalams, MD is the Principal Investigator of the Vanderbilt HIV Vaccine Trials Unit.
+He is interested in evaluating the immune responses generated by HIV vaccine candidates in HIV seronegative subjects.
+As part of the AIDS Clinical Trials Group, he is also interested in evaluating ways to augment HIV-specific immunity through therapeutic immunization of subjects infected with HIV.

 Gregory Wilson, MD studies HIV infection in children and is director of the Vanderbilt Pediatric AIDS Clinical Trials Subunit.
 He also is the Co-Investigator of the Vanderbilt HIV Vaccine Trials unit.
 His HIV research interests are non-cytotoxic CD8 lymphocyte control of viral replication and the design of treatment strategies for children who develop resistance to combination antiretroviral therapy.
 On-going research in Dr. Wilson's laboratory includes analysis of wild-type and mutant 3 proteins to identify specific regions in 3 that influence disassembly of reovirus virions.

-Kyle Rybczyk, MSN, FNP is the Clinic Coordinator for the Vanderbilt HIV Vaccine Program.
+Kyle Rybczyk, MSN, FNP is a Nurse Practitioner for the Vanderbilt HIV Vaccine Program.
 He has been working with the program in the clinical setting since 1992.
-Additional research efforts have focused on the social implications of vaccine trial participation, the study of mucosal antibody in HIV, and community advocacy in HIV vaccine trials.
-He is also the clinic coordinator representative on the Vaccine-Induced Seropositivity taskforce.
+Additional research efforts have focused on the social implications of vaccine trial participation, the study of mucosal antibody in HIV and community advocacy in HIV vaccine trials.
+He is also the representative on the Vaccine-Induced Seropositivity taskforce.

 Our friendly nursing staff will guide you through the entire process of volunteering for HIV vaccine clinical trials.

-Rita Smith is Laboratory Director for the Vanderbilt HIV Vaccine Program.
+Rita is the Laboratory Director for the Vanderbilt HIV Vaccine Program.
 She provides supervision and coordination of laboratory assays and shipping for clinical vaccine trials.

-Gwendolyn Rees is a senior laboratory technician for the Vanderbilt HIV Vaccine Program.
+Gwendolyn is a Senior Laboratory Technician for the Vanderbilt HIV Vaccine Program.
 Her skills include cell separation and freezing, database management, and a wide variety of molecular biology skills.

-Dana King, Research Assistant II, is no stranger to Vanderbilt.
-She's worked in many departments off and on since 1990 including the Vision Research center, the Leukemia Lab, and even the very beginning of embyonic stem cells research.
+Dana is no stranger to Vanderbilt.
+She's worked in many departments off and on since 1990, including the Vision Research Center, the Leukemia Lab, and even the very beginning of embryonic stem cell research.